 At many events, Hitler made the experience, that his audiences’ ability to think critically was reduced after a long, tiring day at work and were also more susceptible to the stimuli of Nazi propaganda in the dark, especially towards the illusionistic powers of light and fire.
-In “Mein Kampf“ he confessed that by scheduling the gatherings for the evenings and by choosing an interior design, that radiated warmth, he could fulfill his intention to “impair people’s freedom of will” and to reduce of their “spiritual [.. .] resilience”.
+In “Mein Kampf“ he confessed that by scheduling the gatherings for the evenings and by choosing an interior design, that radiated warmth, he could fulfil his intention to “impair people’s freedom of will” and to reduce their “spiritual [.. .] resilience”.
 Thöne 1979 p.43.

 Schmeer 1956, p.
 9.

 Roland Jäger, „Truppentriumph und Kaiserkult.
 Ephemere Inszenierungen in Hamburg”, in: Diers 1993, p.86.

 Offizieller Bericht/Reichsparteitage 1936, p.
 172. It says: During this sacred hour, in which an infinite cathedral, going into infinity, arches over us, we want to pledge: “We believe in God in heaven, who created us, directs us, and watches over us and has sent us you, mein Führer, to liberate Germany.
 This is what we believe, mein Führer.”
 The ritual of this confession of faith was recited annually at all rallies in Nuremberg at which the Lichtdom was staged.